Dealing with any student debt is challenging, but what about when the amount is simply overwhelming?

 If you just graduated, you’ll probably have a certain amount of time before you start paying loans.
 Take this time to research your loans and all your options.

 Take whatever you’ll be paying on your loans (if possible) and instead put it in a savings account to kick-start your emergency fund.
-Not only will you have that money to fall back on in case you lose your job or run into unexpected expenses, but you’re now used to living on a budget that includes these loan payments.
+Not only will you have that money to fall back on in case you lose your job or run into unexpected expenses, but you’re now used to living on a budget that includes these student loan payments.

-Pick a payment plan.
+Pick a student loan payment plan.

 For federal loans, consider going on an income-based repayment plan to reduce your monthly payment to make it more manageable if your debt is massive.
 According to the Department of Education, if your total debt is greater than your yearly salary, you’ll most likely qualify for an income-based plan.